Home ยป More ยป Festivals & Celebrations ยป Diwali 2024: 10 Amazing facts about Diwali | Diwali Facts | Festival of lights

 The festival of lights is almost here and we thought it would be a good time to share some facts about Diwali.
 Diwali is also known as – Deepavali (“Row of lights”) and this is where it gets it name the festival of lights.

-Diwali or Deepavali : When is it in 2023?
+Diwali or Deepavali : When is it in 2024?

 Let’s just get straight to the point.
-So, this year Diwali will be celebrated on 12th November 2023, which is Sunday.
+So, this year Diwali will be celebrated on 01st November 2024, which is Friday.

 Each year the date for Diwali keeps changing but usually it falls either in the month of October or November.